DevShaks/FormGen/README.md

 Each output sample now produces a companion JSON file in the same folder.
 The metadata file shares the image's base name and ends with `.json` (for example `sample_1.json`) and records when the form was generated, who triggered the run, and the exact field values or checkbox selections that were written to the image.

+## Disclaimer
+This repository and all generated outputs (including images, metadata, synthetic forms, stamps, handwriting overlays, and related artifacts) are provided strictly for educational, research, testing, and demonstration purposes.
+All generated data is synthetic and fictitious.
+It must not be used, relied upon, or deployed in any real-world application, production system, operational workflow, compliance process, medical process, legal process, governmental process, financial system, identity verification process, or decision-making system.
+This project is not intended to create or support documents, artifacts, or data for real-world use, impersonation, fraud, or misrepresentation.
+No representation or warranty is made regarding the accuracy, completeness, safety, legality, compliance, or fitness of the generated data for any purpose.
+Any resemblance to real persons, institutions, identifiers, documents, or records is purely coincidental.
+By using this repository, users agree that all usage remains limited to lawful educational or experimental contexts.
+Any use outside these contexts is undertaken entirely at the user's own risk and responsibility.